dhruvitpatel02/dhruvitpatel02/README.md

 # 👋 Hi, I'm Dhruvit Vegad
-🚀 DevOps Enthusiast | Cloud Engineer | Full-Stack Developer
+🚀 DevOps Enthusiast | Cloud Engineer |

 I'm a passionate developer and cloud engineer with hands-on experience in automating infrastructure, optimizing cloud resources, and managing CI/CD pipelines.
 I specialize in AWS services, scripting, and containerization to build scalable and cost-effective solutions.